 (g) “Security Incident” means any confirmed accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, any Subscriber Personal Data.

 (j) “Subscriber Personal Data” means the “personal data” (as defined in the GDPR) described in the Annex and any other personal data contained in the Content or that Themis processes on Subscriber’s behalf in connection with the provision of the Service.
-The Parties acknowledge and agree that Subscriber Personal Data does not include personal data contained in Account Data.

 (k) “Supervisory Authority” has the meaning given in the GDPR.